svioletg/mvrgx/README.md

 > **M**o**V**e with **R**e**G**e**X**

-A tool with a terrible name that aids in bulk-renaming via regex and specialized output patterns.
+A tool that aids in bulk-renaming via regex and specialized output patterns.
 Matches files based on an input regular expression and either prints the list out if no output pattern is provided, or renames all matched files according to the given output pattern. `mvrgx` uses Python's standard [`re`](https://docs.python.org/3.12/library/re.html) module for regex parsing.

 ## Usage